-You will also need 8 small ramekins, lightly oiled, a pestle and mortar, a 1 $\frac{1}{2}$ pint (850ml) basin and an electric mixer (or balloon whisk, if you need the exercise).
+You will also need 8 small lightly oiled ramekins, a pestle and mortar, a $1\frac{1}{2}$ pint (850ml) basin and an electric mixer (or balloon whisk, if you need the exercise).

 To make the avocado mousse, put 3 tablespoons of stock and the gelatine in a bowl and stand it in a pan of simmering water.
 Stir until the gelatine is dissolved, then pour into the goblet of a liquidiser with the rest of the stock.